citruspi/Spotify-Notifications/readme.md

 - a song goes from "paused" to "playing"
 - a new song is played

-## App

-I have included a prebuilt `Spotify Notifications.app` in `/app`.
-It

-- is code signed
-- is in a sandbox
-- weighs in at 496 KB

 ## License

 __The code is licensed under the MIT license.
 The icon - the `icon.icns` file is not, however.
 That is licensed to Spotify AB Inc.__